Categories

 Odori Park and Sapporo TV Tower

-Walk around Hokkaidō University
+Walk around Hokkaido University

 Hokkaidō University or Hokudai is probably the prettiest university I have ever seen in Japan.
 Its garden is one of the best gardens of its kind in Sapporo and you will find various attractions here as well.
-When I visited last winter, I saw a lot of local families spending time together in the garden and pond surrounding the campus’ buildings.
-The kids were sledding down the frozen pond, which looked really enjoyable.

 Hokkaido University covered in snow